On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Introduction

-Bonato and Tardif \cite{BT} proved their conjecture for rayless trees.
-Their proof relies on a fixed point theorem of Halin \cite{HA}, which states that every rayless tree $T$ has either a vertex or an edge that is fixed by every embedding of $T$.
-The conjecture was verified for rooted trees by Tyomkyn \cite{TY} who also made some progress towards the conjecture for locally finite trees.
-Tyomkyn also proposed a new conjecture.
+Bonato and Tardif \cite{BT} (2006) conjectured that TAP holds for each tree ({\em The Tree Alternative Conjecture}).
+As the first step, they \cite{BT} proved that rayless trees satisfy TAP.
+Their proof relies on a fixed point theorem of Halin \cite{HA}, which states that every rayless tree $T$ has either a vertex or an edge that is fixed by every self-embedding of $T$.
+TAP was verified for rooted trees by Tyomkyn \cite{TY} (2009), who also made some progress towards TAP for locally finite trees.